 A fringe benefit can be taxable or nontaxable, depending on what it is.
 Taxable fringe benefits are subject to federal taxes:

 Nontaxable fringe benefits may be excluded from one, some, or all types of taxes.
 Some nontaxable fringe benefits are classified as de minimis fringe benefits.

 A de minimis fringe benefit is an item with low value that you give to employees infrequently.
 Don’t withhold taxes from or account for de minimis benefits.
 Some examples of de minimis benefits include fruit baskets, holiday hams, and company parties.

 Keep in mind that cash is never considered a de minimis fringe benefit.
 Cash is considered a supplemental wage (e.g., bonus).
-If you want to give an employee cash, you need to withhold taxes and record it.
+If you want to give an employee cash, you must withhold taxes and record them.

 So, which is it?
 Are gift cards taxable income, like cash, or are they de minimis fringe benefits, like fruit baskets?

 Yes, gift cards are taxable.
-According to the IRS, gift cards for employees are considered cash equivalent items.
-Like cash, you must include gift cards in an employee’s taxable income—regardless of how little the gift card value is.
+According to the IRS, gift cards for employees are considered cash-equivalent items.
+Like cash, include gift cards in an employee’s taxable income—regardless of how little the gift card value is.

 But, there is an exception.
 You might be able to exclude gift cards you give employees for a specific item of minimal value (e.g., a ham).
 Check with a tax professional if you have questions about whether you need to withhold taxes on gift cards.

 For all other gift cards, record the value and pay the appropriate amount of taxes.

 A gift card is a type of supplemental wage.
 So, you need to withhold taxes on gift cards the same way as any other supplemental pay.